Fashion Faux Pas Revisted

 1. Navy & Black

 You’ve probably heard me say that navy goes with everything, except black.
-The reason for this is that when put together the two colours can create a black hole effect, sucking in the beholder’s eyes to their location and never letting them go to admire other aspects of your outfit.
-This is due to them being far too similar in colour and tone.
+The reason for this is that when put together the two colors can create a black hole effect, sucking in the beholder’s eyes to their location and never letting them go to admire other aspects of your outfit.
+This is due to them being far too similar in color and tone.

 However, as we well know, not all navies are the same.
 A navy that has more blue base tones (rather than black base tones) can be paired with black because it will provide enough contrast to separate the two, so try something as simple as a navy blue t-shirt with a black leather jacket.

-When integrating black and navy together in a formal outfit (which is where this colour combination can be really frowned upon), try and differentiate the two colours through texture as well.
+When integrating black and navy together in a formal outfit (which is where this color combination can be really frowned upon), try and differentiate the two colors through texture as well.
 I’ve recently taken to wearing my navy denim dress shirt from Suit Supply with my cotton black suit, with the contrast in textures helping to lift the whole look.

 Navy With Black Lookbook